 Symbols and Representation: cord; eyes; eyes on a dish or book; Lamp; awl; dagger; swords; three crowns; cauldron; two oxen; stake and fagots; cup; sword through neck; poniard; ropes; eye held in pincers.

 Often Portrayed As: Woman hitched to a yoke of oxen; woman in the company of Saint Agatha, Saint Agnes of Rome, Barbara, Catherine of Alexandria, and Saint Thecla; woman kneeling before the tomb of Saint Agatha.

 - Choose one of the customs for St. Lucy's feast and try it with your family.
 See

 - Select one of the recipes for this feast to prepare.
 Of special mention is cuccia, an Italian dish.
 This is another version.

 - See also Catholic Cuisine for some food ideas for this feast day.

 - Say a prayer to St. Lucy for those who are physically and spiritually blind.

 - Read the Life of St. Lucy taken from Ælfric’s Lives of the Saints written in the 10th century.

 - For St. Lucia Swedish resources, see Hemslöjd.
-Especially recommended are the St. Lucia's Crowns, either plastic to wear or brass for display, the books Lucia, Child of Light: The History and Traditions of Sweden's Lucia Celebration and Lucia Morning in Sweden.
+Especially recommended are the St. Lucia's Crowns, either plastic to wear or brass for display.
+Or make one, as suggested by this tutorial.